 # Handling errors

 ServiceBroker protects against circular function calls.
 It also manages call-level timeout and has a retry logic handler.
-In addition, Moleculer has a built-in Circuit Breaker feature.
+In addition, Moleculer has a built-in Circuit Breaker (opens new window) feature.
 A Circuit Breaker does the Action calls and it monitors the service health.
 Once it gets some issue, it trips and all further calls goto another node and finally restores automatically once the Service came back.

 # Default Service Invoker